 The Company entered into the ALG SPA with the ALG Vendors to acquire 100% of ALG, which includes all the intellectual property, employees, customer contracts and business operations of ALG.
-As set out in Section 2.1, this acquisition is referred to as the ALG Acquisition in this Prospectus.
+As set out in Section 2.1, this acquisition is referred to as the ALG Acquisition and/or the Proposed Transaction in this Prospectus.